translate/mozilla-lang/phases.rst

 The phases are simply based on priority.

-1.Critical:	Things that Mozilla has prioritised through their dashboard or bugs 2.other:	everything else
+1.Critical:	Things that Mozilla has prioritised through their dashboard or bugs 2.Good_to_have: Would be good to have these for your localisation 3.other:	everything else
-3.email:	Emails generated for community participation
+4.email:	Emails generated for community participation